asibic/glassalpha/site/docs/getting-started/quickstart.md

 explainers:
   strategy: first_compatible
   priority:
-    - treeshap # Primary choice for tree models
+    - treeshap # Best for tree models (XGBoost, LightGBM)
-    - kernelshap # Fallback for any model type
+    # For logistic_regression, will automatically use coefficients
 ```

 Metrics to compute: